 - answers your questions openly and honestly

-- allows you to have at least some say in your child’s adoptive family (if that’s something you want)
+- allows you to have at least some say in the child’s adoptive family (if that’s something you want)

 There are many adoption agencies to choose from.
 If you get a bad feeling from one agency, don’t hesitate to choose another.
 It’s important you feel supported throughout the process of adoption.

-- You give someone who can’t have children the chance to raise a child.
+- You give someone who is unable to have children the chance to raise a child.

-- You give the child the opportunity to have a lifestyle or family you can’t provide.
+- You give the child the opportunity to have a lifestyle or family you are unable to provide.